apimokka/apimock-rs/docs/user-guide/README.md

 ## 🏞️ Concept Overview

-**API mock (apimock-rs)** is a developer-friendly, lightweight and functional HTTP mock server built in Rust.
+**API mock (apimock-rs)** is a developer-friendly, super-lightweight and functional HTTP mock server built in Rust.
 It provides file-based mechanism for mocking RESTful APIs using static JSON responses.
 Optionally, dynamic routing is supported: rule-based matching via `toml` and scripting via `rhai`.

 ### Key Features